AJ8GH/bnb-side-hustle/README.md

 I want to be able to sign-in

 As a user,
-so that I can keep my private information secure when using a public computer, I want to be able sign out of my account
+so that I can keep my private information secure,
+I want to be able sign out of my account

 As a renter,